 - provide updates on testing and linkage to care activities, share program successes, evaluate challenges, and identify opportunities for collaboration;

-- create strategies to focus existing HIV/STD resources on underserved, predominantly minority populations in high-prevalence census tracts, thus avoiding duplication of efforts.
+- create strategies to focus existing HIV/STD resources on underserved, predominantly minority populations.

 If you would like become a member of MATLC you may do so at the following link: